syncfusion-content/uwp-docs/uwp/Timepicker/Getting-Started.md

 ---
 layout: post
-title: Getting Started | UWP | Syncfusion
+title: Getting Started with SfTimePicker | UWP | Syncfusion
-description: This section gives the detailed description on Getting Started with the UWP SfTimePicker control and its basic features.
+description: This section gives the detailed description on getting started with the UWP SfTimePicker control and its basic features.
 platform: uwp
 control: SfTimePicker
 documentation: ug